 State aid, the increasingly common practice of governments doling out support to key manufacturers or industries.
-In 2004 the U.S. lodged a WTO legal case against the EU for its member state support to Airbus.
+In 2004 the U.S. lodged a legal case at the World Trade Organization against the EU for its member state support to Airbus.
 In 2011 the WTO ruled that the EU provided Airbus with billions of dollars of illegal subsidized financing that enabled Airbus to launch its widebodied and short-haul planes.
-The EU opened a parallel case against the U.S. that argued Boeing benefited from state subsidies as well as space and military contracts, which defrayed the cost of civilian aircraft development.
-In 2012 the WTO determined Boeing had received at least $5.3 billion in illegal U.S. aid.
-The cases continued to wind their way through the WTO dispute process until 2019, when the WTO authorized the U.S. to retaliate with tariffs against $7.5 billion worth of EU exports.
-In October 2020 the EU won WTO permission to hit back with tariffs on $4 billion of American goods.
+The EU opened a parallel case against the U.S. that successfully argued Boeing benefited from state subsidies as well as space and military contracts, which defrayed the cost of civilian aircraft development.
+The cases continued to wind their way through the WTO dispute process until 2019, when the WTO authorized the U.S. to retaliate with tariffs against $7.5 billion worth of EU exports annually.
+In October 2020 the EU won WTO permission to hit back with tariffs on $4 billion of American goods a year.

-3. What kind of state aid did Airbus and Boeing get?
+2. What kind of state aid did they get?

 The governments of Germany, France, Spain and the U.K. provided Airbus with subsidies via launch-aid loans for aircraft development, equity infusions, debt forgiveness and various other financial contributions.
 The U.S. government provided Boeing with subsidies via federal research and development funding, state and local tax programs and infrastructure-related funding.
 Both the U.S. and EU allege that the other’s measures fail to adhere to the WTO’s Agreement on Subsidies and Countervailing Measures, which governs the use of state aid programs.